EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/README.md

 -----

-## Compliance Frameworks Covered
+## Screenshots

-ISO 27001, NIST Cybersecurity Framework, PCI DSS, HIPAA, GDPR, SOC 2
+All 23 deployment screenshots are available in the `screenshots/` folder.
+They cover every phase from identity verification through to final service verification, documented across both AWS CloudShell and the AWS Management Console.

 -----

-## Screenshots
+## Additional Documentation

-All deployment screenshots are available in the `screenshots/` folder.
-They cover every phase from identity verification through to final service verification across both CloudShell and the AWS Console.
+Full details for each section of this project are available in the following files:

+- `DEPLOYMENT_GUIDE.md` — step-by-step deployment instructions including all fixes applied
+- `BEST_PRACTICES.md` — AWS and GRC implementation best practices observed
+- `AWS_SERVICES_GUIDE.md` — detailed explanation of each AWS service used
+- `PROJECT_MANIFEST.md` — complete file inventory and project organisation
+- `DELIVERY_SUMMARY.md` — project completion summary and metadata
+- `architecture_design.md` — system architecture and design decisions
+- `architecture-diagram.md` — Mermaid architecture diagrams